 It's always been strange to me, my deep resonance with the blues...
 I think of my "silver-spoon existence" and then I think of Robert Johnson... like I'm a stranger in a strange land.
 And basically, that's true.
-But then, we all do have pain and anguish and struggle, and I do, too.
-You can't fake the blues, that's the scary thing.
-Everybody knows it.
-And it's insulting in a way.
+But then, we all do have pain and anguish and struggle, and I certainly have.
+You can't fake the blues, that's the thing.
+Everybody can tell...
 Here are humble offerings.
 Blues C Does It is a freestyle, sloppy rocker with whole-tone notes and me finally getting a chance to play the harp again.
 Remember My Name is a plaintive call from Maine to Mass where my true love lives..
 Sweet Virginia - "Come on sweet Virginia!!
 Let your river run with mine!"
 Indeed.
 Making a Garden is a portrait of Frankie, "woman-handling" the garden - as her lover looks on with delight.

 Live show filmed in September 2018, featuring 8 original songs and an extended version of ZZ Top's "Blue Jean Blues."
-The concert took place at SPACE 320 in Newton, MA with a studio audience - and features musicians Marciani from Argentina (guitar and vocals); Pietro Gennenzi from Italy (bass); Juan Mejia from Colombia (drums): and Santiago Galeano from Argentina (Keyboards and vocals).
-Each of these monster players (and wonderful guys) are Berklee School of Music grads and accomplished composers, arrangers and bandleaders in their own right.
-Tom's animations, as well his films with Francine Zaslow were projected during the live show as well as integrated into the finished film.
+The concert took place at SPACE 320 in Newton, MA with a studio audience - and features musicians Marciani from Argentina (guitar and vocals); Pietro Gennenzi from Italy (bass); Juan Mahea from Colombia (drums): and Santiago Galeano from Argentina (Keyboards and vocals).
+Each of these monster players (and truly wonderful guys) are Berklee School of Music grads and accomplished composers, arrangers and bandleaders in their own right.
+Tom's animations, as well his films with Francine Zaslow were projected during the live show as well as integrated into the finished film, edited by TB.

-A collection of short stories in a variety of genres - from a kind of wistful, "Chris Isaac" mood piece I Remember You; to an Eno / Gabriel / Al Jarreau (?) love song, Frankie Full of Grace; to a mandolin celebration of love, Better Than it's Ever Been; to a dark story of abuse, Passerby - in a King Crimson trance-thing with still-sweet strings..
-Finally, we've got Wonder Boy, the simple, yet satisfyingly dissonant, story of a one-hit wonder who lets it all slip away... and is left - wondering
+A collection of short stories in a variety of genres - from a kind of wistful, "Chris Isaac" mood piece, I Remember You; to an Eno / Gabriel / Al Jarreau (?) love song, Frankie Full of Grace; to a mandolin-ian celebration of love, Better Than It's Ever Been; to a dark story of depression and abuse, Passerby - in a King Crimson trance-thing with still-sweet strings.. and finally, we've got Wonder Boy, a simple, yet satisfyingly dissonant, story of a one-hit wonder who "kind of falls asleep..."